 It’s no secret that I’m a big reader.
-Part of the BDSM books that I read is meant to improve my submission either through skills, understanding, or self-improvement.
+Part of the BDSM books that I read are meant to improve my submission either through skills, understanding, or self-improvement.
 Here are three of those books that have helped my submission.

 Slavecraft by Guy Baldwin

 Originally published anonymously, Slavecraft by Guy Baldwin is a fabulous read for someone wanting to dive deeper into slavehood and submission.
 Baldwin’s book is set up as essays covering the call to slavery, through four principles of slavery, and dealing with fear.
 He writes from a gay male Leather perspective but notes that he believes these issues apply to M/s relationships of all orientations.

 Baldwin explores the deep subconcious of erotic slavery.
 He writes about how much of slavery is internal rather than external work.
 How the call to serve is a deep urge and only fully understood by other slaves.
 His four principles of slavery – identity, obedience, transparency, and humility – were eye opening for me, especially in terms of how these things already matter in my life.
 Being affirmed in my identity as a slave and learning how Baldwin keeps that identity centered and grounded was incredibly helpful.
 Learning tools that I could utilize in my own submission and slavehood helped me feel more secure in the path I have chosen to walk.